YOU’RE DOING WHAT?!

 Each two-person team needs to raise a minimum of $5,000 (but hopefully a lot more) to participate in the rally.
 As there are two of you, it’s only $2,500 each.

 We want to keep the costs to participants down as much as we can.
-Our teams put remarkable efforts into fundraising, which is why we help cover some of the costs for the car and fuel.
+Our teams put remarkable efforts into fundraising, which is why we help cover some of the costs for fuel.
 We work hard to keep any other costs to you as low as possible.
 The registration fee goes towards all your rally merchandise, support and important safety items.

 The approximate costs that each team of two will need to pay: